-The best way to prevent your messages from being filtered is to follow the guidelines in Twilio’s Acceptable Use Policy and Messaging Policy, and avoid sending spam or fraudulent traffic.
+The best way to prevent your messages from being filtered is to follow the guidelines in Twilio’s Acceptable Use Policy, Messaging Policy, the CTIA's Best Practices, and avoid sending spam or fraudulent traffic.
 If your use case is a forbidden use case for messaging in the United States, that will also lead to filtering in the US.

-If you're sending to a country other than the U.S., check Twilio’s SMS Guidelines for the country you are sending messages to.
+If you're sending to more than one country, check Twilio’s SMS Guidelines for the countries you are sending messages to.
 Twilio keeps these pages up to date with rules and best practices for each country.

 Below are some guidelines that will greatly reduce the chances that your messages will be filtered.

 - Consent and opt-in

 - Message contents

 - I think my messages are being filtered by mistake.
 What can I do?